Tenants

 Q: Can I reach Staff after hours?

-A: Of course, after hours we can be reached 805-260-0250 and our automated phone system will direct you or assist you.
-Along with the signed Management Agreement, we assign a Property Manager to your property, you will also have their personal contact information for cases of emergency.
+Call (805) 260-0250, and our automated phone system will direct you or assist you.
+We assign a property manager to your property along with the signed Management Agreement.
+You will also have their personal contact information in case of emergency.

 Q: Do you sell real estate too?